immersive-web/webxr-ar-module/explainer.md

  - Taking advantage of 6DoF tracking on devices (like [Tango](https://get.google.com/tango/) phones) with no associated headset.
  - Making use of head-tracking features for devices like [zSpace](http://zspace.com/) systems.

-These scenarios can make use of non-exclusive sessions to render tracked content to the page.
-Using a non-exclusive session also enables content to use a single rendering path for both magic window and immersive presentation modes and makes switching between magic window content and immersive presentation of that content easier.
+These scenarios can make use of non-immersive sessions to render tracked content to the page.
+Using a non-immersive session also enables content to use a single rendering path for both magic window and immersive presentation modes and makes switching between magic window content and immersive presentation of that content easier.

 The [`RelativeOrientationSensor`](https://w3c.github.io/orientation-sensor/#relativeorientationsensor) and [`AbsoluteOrientationSensor`](https://w3c.github.io/orientation-sensor/#absoluteorientationsensor) interfaces (see [Motion Sensors Explainer](https://w3c.github.io/motion-sensors/)) can be used to polyfill the first case.

-Similar to mirroring, to make use of this mode an `XRPresentationContext` is provided as the `outputContext` at session creation time with a non-exclusive session.
+Similar to mirroring, to make use of this mode an `XRPresentationContext` is provided as the `outputContext` at session creation time with a non-immersive session.
 At that point content rendered to the `XRSession`'s `baseLayer` will be rendered to the canvas associated with the `outputContext`.
 The UA is also allowed to composite in additional content if desired.
 In the future, if multiple `XRLayers` are used their composited result will be what is displayed in the `outputContext`.
-Requests to create a non-exclusive session without an output context will be rejected.
+Requests to create a non-immersive session without an output context will be rejected.

-Exclusive and non-exclusive sessions can use the same render loop, but there are some differences in behavior to be aware of.
+Immersive and non-immersive sessions can use the same render loop, but there are some differences in behavior to be aware of.
 The sessions may run their render loops at at different rates.
-During exclusive sessions the UA runs the rendering loop at the `XRDevice`'s native refresh rate.
-During non-exclusive sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
-The method of computation of `XRView` projection and view matrices also differs between exclusive and non-exclusive sessions, with non-exclusive sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.
+During immersive sessions the UA runs the rendering loop at the `XRDevice`'s native refresh rate.
+During non-immersive sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
+The method of computation of `XRView` projection and view matrices also differs between immersive and non-immersive sessions, with non-immersive sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.

-Most instances of non-exclusive sessions will only provide a single `XRView` to be rendered, but UA may request multiple views be rendered if, for example, it's detected that that output medium of the page supports stereo rendering.
+Most instances of non-immersive sessions will only provide a single `XRView` to be rendered, but UA may request multiple views be rendered if, for example, it's detected that that output medium of the page supports stereo rendering.
 As a result pages should always draw every `XRView` provided by the `XRFrame` regardless of what type of session has been requested.

-UAs may have different restrictions on non-exclusive contexts that don't apply to exclusive contexts.
-For instance, a different set of `XRFrameOfReference` types may be available with a non-exclusive session versus an exclusive session.
+UAs may have different restrictions on non-immersive contexts that don't apply to immersive contexts.
+For instance, a different set of `XRFrameOfReference` types may be available with a non-immersive session versus an immersive session.

 ```js
 let magicWindowCanvas = document.createElement('canvas');